2004 Indianapolis 500: Start

-At 1:07 p.m., the field pulled away for the pace laps, about two hours and fifteen minutes behind schedule.
+At 1:07 p.m., the field pulled away for the pace laps, roughly two hours behind schedule.
 At the start, Buddy Rice took the lead from the pole position.
 Rice led Dario Franchitti, Tony Kanaan, Dan Wheldon, and Hélio Castroneves.

-On lap 10, A. J. Foyt IV brushed the wall in turn four and spun and crashed in turn 1.
+On lap 10, A. J. Foyt IV brushed the wall in turn four, spun and crashed in turn 1.
 Foyt was uninjured.
-Several of the leaders pitted under the caution.
+Several of the leaders were pitted under the caution.
 Bryan Herta led the field back to green on lap 16.
-Three laps later, Wheldon took the lead but on lap 22, rain began to fall again and the caution was out again.
-The field circulated under yellow for several laps and, on lap 28, the red flag came out.
-Rain was falling hard and the cars were parked in the pits.
+Three laps later, Wheldon took the lead, but on lap 22, rain began to fall again, and the caution was out again.
+The field circulated under yellow for several laps, on lap 28, the red flag came out.
+Rain was falling hard, and the cars were parked in the pits.
 Many believed the resumption would have to be delayed until Monday.

-Re-start
+Restart

-After a delay of 1 hour and 47 minutes, the race was ready to resume.
-Robby Gordon, who was attempting to race in both the Indy 500 and Coca-Cola 600, departed the grounds and flew to Charlotte.
-Jaques Lazier was standing by, and climbed in the car to drive relief.
+The rain stopped, and after a delay of 1 hour and 47 minutes, the track was dry and the race was ready to resume.
+Robby Gordon, attempting to race in the Indy 500 and Coca-Cola 600, departed the grounds and flew to Charlotte.
+Jaques Lazier was standing by and climbed into the car to drive relief.
+Lazier became the first relief driver at Indy since 1977.
+During the red flag, Greg Ray's team was penalized for unapproved work on the car.
+He was sent to the rear of the field for the restart.

-Shortly after 3:30 p.m., the race continued.
-Dan Wheldon led at the green, but Buddy Rice quickly assumed the lead.
-An intense segment of racing saw several changes in position amongst the top 10 and the leaders racing closely together.
-On lap 56, Larry Foyt wrecked in turn two guaranteeing the Foyt team would finish 32nd-33rd.
+Shortly after 3:30 p.m., the green flag came out and the race continued.
+Dan Wheldon led the field, but Buddy Rice took the lead several laps later.
+An intense segment of racing saw several changes in position amongst the top ten and the leaders racing closely together.
+On lap 56, Larry Foyt crashed in turn two.
+The Foyt team would finish 32nd-33rd.

 First half

 Buddy Rice continued to lead during the next stretch of green flag racing.
 Dan Wheldon and Sam Hornish Jr. ran 2nd-3rd.

 The third crash of the day involved Ed Carpenter and Mark Taylor on lap 64.

 As the race approached the halfway point, Rice still led and Wheldon and Hornish continued to battle for 2nd and 3rd.
 The top five were still within seconds of each other.

 On lap 94, P. J. Jones made contact with the wall exiting turn 2.
-Jaques Lazier dropped out with a broken axle and leader Buddy Rice stalled exiting the pits.
-Dan Wheldon took over the lead with Hélio Castroneves now second and Rice dropping down to 8th.
+Jaques Lazier (driving in relief for Robby Gordon) dropped out with a broken axle.
+Leader Buddy Rice stalled exiting the pits.
+Dan Wheldon took over the lead with Hélio Castroneves now second and Rice dropping to 8th.